Mint-Scripts-Studio/goldsvet-6-5-casino-script-php-html5-games-open-source/README.md

 A: Yes, the engine supports **Universal Payment Integration**.
 You can connect any crypto gateway via API, including BTC, ETH, USDT (TRC20), and TON Connect.

 **Q: How to prevent Malware when downloading Goldsvet?**
-A: Always use the **Official ProfitScripts Repository**.
+A: Always use the **Official Mint Scripts Repository**.
 Clones and "nulled" versions from untrusted sources often contain backdoors.
 Our code is clean and verified for **Secure Deployment**.

 **Q: Do you provide Technical Support and Branding?**
-A: Yes, ProfitScripts Studio offers **Extended Support**, custom branding, and server setup for your **Online Casino Business**.
+A: Yes, Mint Scripts Studio offers **Extended Support**, custom branding, and server setup for your **Online Casino Business**.
 Visit our website for more details.
 🌐 **Website:** [https://mintscripts.net](https://mintscripts.net)